One-Day Bathroom Remodel Tips, Ideas, & Cost For a One-Day Bathroom Makeover

 5. Pay Attention to Details

-Additionally, open all of your tile boxes before using them to sort the material; colors will vary, and sorting will give you greater control over what goes where and what pieces to throw away.
+Additionally, before sorting the material, open each tile box; the colors will differ, and sorting will allow you more choice over what goes where and what pieces you can discard.

 6. Refinish Your Wooden Floor with Paint